ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### K LDR reads/sec toggle On/Off<br>
 Prints the LDR-readings and the calculated intensity output.
+K1 Turn On and Off the display of time every minute.
+K2 Turn On and Off the display of time every hour.
+In the long menu the K1 or K2 status is shown.
+If time is printed every minute or hour the log buffer fills up very fast.
+If time is not printed more revelant info remains in the logging.

 ### N Display off between Nhhhh (N2208)<br>
 With N2208 the display will be turned off between 22:00 and 08:00.